ardeshir/docs/Lambard_Street.md

 ### The origins of modern capitalism and corporate governance.​​​​​​​​​​​​​​​​

-The resea details how the City of London emerged through two distinct waves: first with Italian Lombard bankers (13th century) establishing Lombard Street after Jewish expulsion, then with the return of Jewish financiers from Amsterdam (not Italy) under Cromwell in the 1650s; and covering banking innovations, key historical figures, institutional developments, primary sources, and the lasting impact of both communities on modern finance.​​​​​​​​​​​​​​​​
+This research details how the City of London emerged through two distinct waves: first with Italian Lombard bankers (13th century) establishing Lombard Street after Jewish expulsion, then with the return of Jewish financiers from Amsterdam (not Italy) under Cromwell in the 1650s; and covering banking innovations, key historical figures, institutional developments, primary sources, and the lasting impact of both communities on modern finance.​​​​​​​​​​​​​​​​

 # Lombard Street’s Financial Revolution: From Medieval Italian Bankers to Jewish Readmission